halilibrahimoztekin/halilibrahimoztekin/README.md

 - 🌱 I’m currently learning **Swift and iOS Development**

-- 👯 I’m looking to collaborate on [the development of swift](https://github.com/halilibrahimoztekin?tab=repositories)

 - 🤝 I’m looking for help with [Using MVVM witf Swift 5](https://github.com/halilibrahimoztekin?tab=repositories)

 - 👨‍💻 All of my projects are available at [https://github.com/halilibrahimoztekin?tab=repositories](https://github.com/halilibrahimoztekin?tab=repositories)